 What is at stake?

 In the 5th and 14th century, Plague epidemics spread internationally and killed approximately 15% of the global population over the course of a few decades.
 Systematic vaccination campaigns have allowed us to eradicate two diseases that had affected humanity for centuries, Smallpox in humans and Rinderpest in animals, and two more diseases – Guinea Worm and Polio – are close to being eradicated.
-Progress in vaccine development has permitted us to control other infectious diseases such as diphtheria, tetanus, whooping cough and polio; public health and sanitation have reduced the prevalence and impact of others, such as Malaria, Typhus and Cholera; and antimicrobial medicines have helped cure or control infections such tuberculosis, AIDS and malaria.
-But there is a serious risk that the emergence of a new infectious disease in humans could cause a major outbreak, with particularly high mortality and rapid spread in our densely populated, urbanized and highly interconnected world.
+Progress in vaccine development has permitted us to control other infectious diseases such as diphtheria, tetanus, whooping cough and polio; public health and sanitation have reduced the prevalence and impact of yet other infectious diseases such as Typhus and Cholera; and antimicrobial medicines have helped cure or control infections such tuberculosis, AIDS and malaria.
+But there is a serious risk that the emergence of yet another new infectious disease in humans will cause a major outbreak or pandemic, with high mortality and rapid spread in our densely populated, urbanized and highly interconnected world.
 And there is also a major risk that the antibiotics and other antimicrobial drugs on which we depend will become ineffective because of misuse, causing outbreaks of resistant infections that spread first in communities and then within countries and across international borders.

 How much do we know?

-Catastrophic pandemics – diseases with high lethality that spread globally – are extremely disruptive, but very rare.
-Outbreaks of lethal diseases that remain locally contained or pandemics with less acute effects on human health are however more common, and can have significant disruptive effects.
+Catastrophic pandemics – diseases with high lethality that spread globally such as COVID-19 – are extremely disruptive, and have been infrequent in the past.
+Outbreaks of lethal diseases that remain locally contained or pandemics with less acute effects on human health are more common, but they can also have significant disruptive effects.

 Outbreaks occur when a micro-organism – virus, bacteria, parasite, etc. – is able to spread across the population.
 At times and under certain conditions, such as failure of water or sanitation systems, an outbreak is caused by a micro-organism known to be circulating at low levels in human populations.
-At others, an outbreak is caused by a micro-organism that has crossed the animal/human species barrier to infect humans, and spreads to new and more densely populated areas.
+At other times, an outbreak is caused by a micro-organism that has crossed the animal/human species barrier to infect humans, and spreads to new and more densely populated areas.
 Those micro-organisms that replicate in the respiratory system, especially the passages of the nose, are easiest to transmit from person to person directly and can cause explosive outbreaks.
 If mutation occurs in a micro-organism as it replicates, or when it combines with genetic material from another micro-organism, virulence can increase or decrease.
-Mutation can also cause a micro-organism to transmit more easily from human to human.
+Mutation can also cause a micro-organism to transmit more or less easily from human to human.

 What are key factors affecting risk levels?

-New micro-organisms affecting humans are more likely to arise when environments with high levels of biodiversity are disrupted, and when humans or domesticated animals come into close contact with other animal species that serve as reservoirs for micro-organisms not yet present in human populations.
+New micro-organisms affecting humans are more likely to arise when environments with high levels of biodiversity are disrupted, and when humans or domesticated animals come into close contact with other animal species that serve as reservoirs for micro-organisms not present in human populations.
 Experts now consider this is likely to be the way that the HIV/AIDS epidemic started - HIV/AIDS is now endemic in human populations, and its origin is thought to have been a single event when a retrovirus in non-human primates infected a human somewhere on the African continent.
 From this person chains of transmission of HIV began and they were eventually amplified into the HIV/AIDS pandemic when conditions were right.

 Infections are easier to contain when they occur among small populations with limited external contacts.
 Conversely, dense urbanisation and global interconnection strongly increase the risk of an infectious disease spreading internationally.

-Access to healthcare and the broad adoption of hygiene and infection control practices in health facilities can have a significant effect in reducing the impact of a pandemic.
-This is especially true in health facilities where infection prevention and control through handwashing and other preventive measures can prevent transmission from amplifying into an outbreak.
-The capacity to monitor a disease and deploy very rapid containment early in the process also has a large impact on the final number of deaths.
+The broad adoption of hygiene and infection control practices in health facilities can have a significant effect in reducing the local and cross-border spread of an infection.
+This is especially true in health facilities where infection prevention and control through handwashing and other infection control measures can prevent transmission from amplifying into an outbreak.
+And the capacity to monitor a disease and deploy very rapid containment early in the process can have a large impact on the final number of deaths as well.

 In February 2003, an elderly woman infected by the SARS virus travelled from Hong Kong to Toronto.
 SARS is a highly infectious and often fatal pulmonary disease that emerged in the Pearl River Delta, in China.
 The infected woman died soon afterwards in Toronto, after inadvertently infecting over forty people, resulting in a localized outbreak.
 One of those persons infected in Canada went on a plane to the Philippines, where another outbreak occurred.
 Meanwhile, from Hong Kong, the virus had also spread to Singapore, where it likewise caused an outbreak.